 Interactive content has the ability to entertain and inform without passing off as pushy.
 This is because the focus is shifted towards providing value for the user first, which can then translate to greater exposure or retention later.

-Here, we introduce 4 interactive content ideas that you can adopt in your next campaign!
+We introduce 4 interactive content ideas that you can adopt in your next campaign:

 Infographics can be easily integrated in your blogs as a simple yet eye-catching way to present information.
 Go a notch higher by weaving in a story, adding motion or other multimedia to a usually static graphic piece.

 With the rise of technology solutions like the 360 Videos, you can add a an element of thrill to your videos.
 Be sure to use technologies like virtual reality and rich media animations to engage your customers better.

 Take a look at the Washington Post’s infographic on scaling Mt.
 Everest.
 It is an excellent example that weaves in personal audio stories, interesting facts and an ever ascending cross section to emphasise the majesty of the mountain.